Hotmoka/hotmoka/README.md

 Bitcoin: A Peer-to-Peer Electronic Cash System.
 Available at <a href="https://bitcoin.org/bitcoin.pdf">https://bitcoin.org/bitcoin.pdf</a>.

+<a id="OliveiraZBS18">[OliveiraZBS18]</a>
+Oliveira, L., Zavolokina, L., Bauer, I. and Schwabe, G. (2018).
+To Token or not to Token: Tools for Understanding Blockchain Tokens.
+_Proceedings of the International Conference on Information Systems - Bridging the Internet of People, Data, and Things, {ICIS} 2018_, San Francisco, CA, USA,
+Association for Information Systems.

 <a id="Sentry">[Sentry]</a>
 Sentry Node Architecture Overview - Cosmos Forum.
 <a href="https://forum.cosmos.network/t/sentry-node-architecture-overview/454">